" Product layering is extremely good for dry skin; instantly nourishes and keeps your skin supple, soft and healthy all year round."

 With age, your skin tends to be drier, nevertheless, dry skin is a common skin problem across all ages.
-It causes tightness, itchiness and flakiness.
+Dry skin causes tightness, itchiness and flakiness.
 Although it isn't usually a serious condition, it can be very uncomfortable to have dry skin.
 What causes dry skin?

 The Common Causes of Dry Skin

 The sebum production is controlled by testosterone hormone.
 Men produce ten times or even higher testosterone than women.
 This is the reason why men tend to have oilier skin than women.
 With age, the production of testosterone in both men and women declines.
 As a result, the older people get, the drier their skin is.

 Poor eating habits and not drinking enough water can cause dehydration and make your skin look dry.
 It is very important to make sure that you have a balanced diet and drink plenty of water everyday.
-Men need to drink 2.5 litre of water everyday, while women need about 2 litre of water a day.

 3. External Factors

-Children and adults who are affected by eczema tend to suffer from dry skin.
+Children and adults who are affected by eczema and psoriasis often suffer from dry skin.
 When you suffer from cold or flu, your skin also tends to be drier than usual.